craftdocs/craft-extension-inspirations/export-to-blog/README.md

 template, you have to come up with your own solution.
 A good starting point is https://www.twilio.com/blog/node-js-proxy-server.

+## Run this extension

+For instructions how to get started and test this extension, visit its [CraftX introduction](https://www.craft.do/s/OhmDYXrBwI2wZS/b/46F75378-8323-4091-925B-EEFEE6EE6BFC/Ghost).

 ## Building and running

 `npm run build` builds the extension to the `dist/` folder.